GeorgeSserwadda/AWS_BatteryAnalysis/README.md

 Data Collection

-Collect measurements for each station.
+Collect measurements for each station

-Data range: Use the last two weeks for real-time detection; at least four months for a network audit.
+Data range: Use the last two weeks (5min data) for real-time detection; at least four months (5 min data) for a network audit.
 Data Processing

 Clean data by removing rows with missing values in key columns (lb and te).